Planned Strike Threatens Transportion In Australias Sydney - UrduPoint

 Planned Strike Threatens Transportion In Australia's Sydney

-SYDNEY, (UrduPoint / Pakistan Point News - 27th Jun, 2022 ) --:Commuters across Sydney and parts of the Australian state of New South Wales (NSW) have been warned to expect delays on public transport due to a strike planned throughout the week.
+SYDNEY, (UrduPoint / Pakistan Point News - 28th Jun, 2022 ) :Commuters across Sydney and parts of the Australian state of New South Wales (NSW) have been warned to expect delays on public transport due to a strike planned throughout the week.

 The industrial action, decided on by the nation's peak transport union, the Rail, Tram, and Bus Union (RTBU), would see peak-hour services reduced by 50 percent from Tuesday ramping up to up to 75 percent by the end of the week.